fourtimes/Keycloak-Intergration/grafana-with-keycloak-SSO.md

 ./grafana.sh
 ```
 5. Create the `Client` in the keycloak console and configure the client.

+_Note:_
+> [!TIP]
+> In this grafana SSO, we must create clients under the client type `OpenID Connect`

-5. Add the keycloak configuration in grafana service
+6. Add the keycloak configuration in grafana service

     - Create the ini file `sudo vim /etc/grafana/grafana.ini`
 ```ini
 [server]